ccp-cmc/workshop-3/README.md

 1. eCheminfo meeting / CCP CMC Training and exposure - September
 2. Building first CCP CMC workflows and technology at Diamond
-3. Next CCP CMC meeting - September - location TBD and organiser TBD (AB organise organiser) --Suggestion to be in London
+3. Next CCP CMC meeting - September - location TBD and organiser TBD (AB organise organiser)
+<space><space>*Suggestion to be in London
---Opportunity to discuss new methods.
+*Opportunity to discuss new methods.
---Contribute ideas about what you’d like to see?
+*Contribute ideas about what you’d like to see?
 4. Projects between ChEMBL and Diamond and Harry Jubb and Diamond / PDB